VWS is accepting new board member applications until July 20, 2021.

-The Vermont Wilderness School Board of Directors strives to be inclusive, collaborative, and effective, and to have fun together.
-We are seeking new members as we enter a new stage of our growth.
-We welcome your application!
+The Vermont Wilderness School (VWS) Board of Directors strives to be inclusive, collaborative, and effective.
+And to have fun together!
+We are seeking two new members as we enter a new stage of our development.
+We welcome your application.
 The application link is at the bottom of this page.

 Our Vision and Mission

-Our youth programs provide immersive experiences in the natural world and build confidence, self-sufficiency, and aliveness in each child.
-Our adult programs, including the annual Art of Mentoring workshop, train participants experientially in nature connection, wilderness skills, mentoring, and cultural design/facilitation.
-We also act as an incubator for new programs, providing fiscal sponsorship to several other programs in the community.
+Vermont Wilderness School youth programs provide immersive experiences in the natural world and build confidence, self-sufficiency, and aliveness in each child.
+Our adult programs train students experientially in nature awareness, wilderness skills, mentoring, and program design.

 Responsibilities of the Board